Fundamentalist Church of Jesus Christ of Latter-Day Saints: From Leroy S. Johnson to Warren Jeffs

-Also in 2002, after Warren Jeffs assumed leadership, Winston Blackmore, who had been serving in Canada as the Bishop of Bountiful for the FLDS Church, was excommunicated by Jeffs in an apparent power struggle.
+With no clear succession, Warren Jeffs assumed leadership when Rulon Jeffs died.
+Winston Blackmore, who had been serving in Canada as the Bishop of Bountiful for the FLDS Church, was excommunicated by Jeffs in an apparent power struggle.
 This led to a split within the community in Bountiful, British Columbia, with an estimated 700 FLDS members leaving the church to follow Blackmore.